JFK assassination remembered 60 years later by surviving witnesses to history, including AP reporter - The Boston Globe

 “I was sort of under their armpit,” Simpson said, noting that every time she was able to get any information from them, she would rush to a pay phone to call her editors, and then “go back to the cops.”

-Simpson, now 84, is among the last surviving witnesses who are sharing their stories as the nation marks the 60th anniversary of the Nov.
+Simpson, now 84, is among the last surviving witnesses who are sharing their stories as the nation marked the 60th anniversary of the Nov.
 22, 1963, assassination on Wednesday.

 Advertisement